Last updated: 9th June, 2023

 - The e-mail address you provide - this won't ever be displayed to other users and is only used for account administration purposes, such as sending password reset e-mails

 This information is stored in a password-protected database, using standard industry practices.
+It will not be shared with any third parties.

 If the website sends you an e-mail - for example, the confirmation e-mail when opening your account - your e-mail address is stored temporarily in a log file for the purpose of diagnosing faults and maintaining security.
 The log files are kept for up to 2 weeks, after which they're deleted and the information is no longer available.